 “This new study has interesting implications and shows that more basic research is needed in animals to reveal the mechanisms for how these drugs work so that treatments for these devastating disorders can be developed,” says Albert E. Reece, MD, Ph.D., MBA, Executive Vice President for Medical Affairs, University of Maryland Baltimore, and the John Z. and Akiko K. Bowers Distinguished Professor and Dean, University of Maryland School of Medicine.

-ECT treatment for schizophrenia places electrodes onto the patients’ scalp, along with general anesthesia.
+ECT treatment for schizophrenia places electrodes on the patients’ scalp and general anesthesia.
 A doctor will then conduct a minor electric shock directly to the brain.

 It most likely targets the serotonin location where it blocks the 2A receptor and others like norepinephrine and epinephrine or adrenal glands.